criskoapps/criskoapps.github.io/README.md

 I was born in a crossfire hurricane
 And I howled at my ma in the driving rain
 But it's all right, now, in fact it's a gas
 But it's all right, I'm Jumpin' Jack Flash
 It's a gas, gas, gas!

 I was raised by a toothless, bearded hag
 I was schooled with a strap right across my back
 But it's all right, now, in fact it's a gas
 But it's all right, I'm Jumpin' Jack Flash
 It's a gas, gas, gas!

 I was drowned, I was washed up and left for dead

-I fell down to my feet and I saw they bled
+I fell down to my feet and I saw they bled (yeah)

-I frowned at the crumbs of a crust of bread

-I was crowned with a spike right thru my head
+Show them how to frown at the crumbs of a crust of bread (show them) Yeah, I was crowned with a spike right through my head

 But it's all right, now, in fact it's a gas
 But it's all right, I'm Jumpin' Jack Flash
 It's a gas, gas, gas!

 Jumpin' Jack Flash, it's a gas